45825243/dbt_fundamentals_doodles/README.md

 Since I have VS Code installed, I open it and create a new project.
 I choose the folder with a screenshot of my corrent course status.
 I initiate git repository using command `git init` .

 After that I `git status` to check what is going on and receive a message "On branch master, no commits yet"..
 What a surprise.
-I think I need 'git remote add origin *path*'
+I think I need `git remote add origin *path*`

 `git branch` showed "master" so I decided to create a "main" branch because I see main branch on the site.
 Let's try with `git checkout -b main`.
 Success!